SharedSmally/doc/spring/cloud/bus.md

 - all subscribed nodes will update their configuration as well

 ## Config Server Depdendencies
+Use spring-cloud-config-monitor to monitor configuration changes and broadcast events using RabbitMQ as transport.

 - spring-cloud-config-monitor
 - spring-cloud-starter-stream-rabbit
 - RabbitMQ configs in application.properties